 Selfridge the Business Man

-The phrase “the customer is always right” has been attributed to being invented either by Selfridge or Marshall Fields.
+The phrase “the customer is always right” is said to have either been invented by Selfridge or Marshall Fields.

-Selfridge was the first to popularize counting down how many shopping days there are until Christmas.
+Selfridge was the first to popularize counting down how many shopping days there are left until Christmas.

 He also invented many of the things we associate with modern shopping: easily accessible goods, accent lighting and shopping for fun.

-The store was set up to ensure customers stay as long as possible.
+The store was set up to ensure customers stayed as long as possible.
 It had a restaurant, library and modern restrooms.